Nice to meet you.

 1. Autocratic

 As an autocratic leader, you are more of a ruler than a leader.
 You have complete authority over your team and the decisions being made.
 Team members are not encouraged to provide input because you make the decisions.
 There is a strict hierarchy in which you come first, and your team must follow.
-People often have a negative perception of this style, describing these leaders as bossy.
+People often negatively perceive this style, describing these leaders as bossy.

-Example: You change the working hours of your entire team and do not ask for input on what your team wants.
+Example: You change the working hours of your entire team without asking for input on what your team wants.

 • Pro: You can make decisions fast and strategically.
 Your team will be relieved from responsibilities and potentially be less stressed.